gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 ## How do you run your UI based tests?

-Many, many times in previous projects I was questioning myself, why do we keep a VM (or couple of them) together with a Firefox/Chrome installation just for the sake of runnning UI tests.
+Many, many times in previous projects I was questioning myself, why we keep a VM (or couple of them) together with a Firefox/Chrome installation just for the sake of runnning UI tests.
 Discussions with QA never really resulted in any different approach.
 Until a point, sometime in 2017, when I was helping another team with migrating from Jenkins to [GitlabCI](https://about.gitlab.com/product/continuous-integration/).
 They had their own test automation framework (also UI based) which in previous configuration was using a jenkins-slave-node with Chrome or Firefox inside it, running inside a X session.
 The team wanted to move to GitlabCI for their CI pipelines, but they didn't know how to tackle the UI based tests.

 The approach I'm describing is nor new nor really innovative.
-I think that I was even surprised myself that I haven't thought of it years before.
+I was even surprised myself that I haven't thought of it years before.

 ## xvfb to the rescue